Seattle Car Accident Attorney

 - We offer contingency fee billing to ensure anyone who needs legal representation can find it regardless of personal finances.

-Our car accident lawyers at Washington Injury Law in Seattle are familiar with the local court system, and a network of professional contacts who can potentially weigh in as expert witnesses in support of your claim.
+Our car accident lawyers at Washington Injury Law in Seattle, WA are familiar with the local court system, and a network of professional contacts who can potentially weigh in as expert witnesses in support of your claim.